7cc5c4f330d47060/botv12/README.md

 - a command core, to run commands quickly
 - a hashing system, to enable trusted users to securely run certain commands in chat

+It supports all Minecraft versions from 1.9 to 1.20.4 that are supported by node-minecraft-protocol.

 ## How to install?

 1. Install [Node.js](https://nodejs.org/) for your operating system.